Chrono-Tech/middleware-eth-sidechain/README.md

 | ------ | ------ |
 | MONGO_URI   | the URI string for mongo connection(mainnet)
 | MONGO_COLLECTION_PREFIX   | the default prefix for all mongo collections(mainnet).
 The default value is 'eth'
-| MONGO_ACCOUNTS_URI   | the URI string for mongo connection(mainnet), which holds users accounts (if not specified, then default MONGO_URI connection will be used)
-| MONGO_ACCOUNTS_COLLECTION_PREFIX   | the collection prefix(mainnet) for accounts collection in mongo (If not specified, then the default MONGO_COLLECTION_PREFIX will be used)
-| MONGO_DATA_URI   | the URI string for mongo connection(mainnet), which holds data collections (for instance, processed block's height).
-In case, it's not specified, then default MONGO_URI connection will be used)
-| MONGO_DATA_COLLECTION_PREFIX   | the collection prefix(mainnet)  for data collections in mongo (If not specified, then the default MONGO_COLLECTION_PREFIX will be used)
 | SIDECHAIN_MONGO_URI   | the URI string for mongo connection(sidechain)
 | SIDECHAIN_MONGO_COLLECTION_PREFIX   | the default prefix(sidechain)  for all mongo collections.
 The default value is 'eth'
-| SIDECHAIN_MONGO_ACCOUNTS_COLLECTION_PREFIX   | the collection prefix(sidechain)  for accounts collection in mongo (If not specified, then the default MONGO_COLLECTION_PREFIX will be used)
-| SIDECHAIN_MONGO_DATA_COLLECTION_PREFIX   | the collection prefix for data collections in mongo (sidechain) (If not specified, then the default MONGO_COLLECTION_PREFIX will be used)
 | NODERED_MONGO_URI   | the URI string for mongo connection, which holds data collections (for instance, processed block's height).
 In case, it's not specified, then default MONGO_URI connection will be used)
 | NODE_RED_MONGO_COLLECTION_PREFIX   | the collection prefix for node-red collections in mongo (If not specified, then the collections will be created without prefix)
 | DOMAIN | rest plugin domain